Data Analysis & Information Management

 Information Management: Apps & Services

-A power user of both macOS and iOS, I automate tasks using a variety of apps and services.
+A power user of both macOS (18 years) and iOS, I automate tasks using a variety of apps and services.

 Highlighting my preference for portability, information relating to how I integrate the services I use with each other, is presented in differing formats below.

 myMindNode - An interactive, online mind map made with MindNode on macOS and iOS